Available in Classic and VPC

 del cla_windows

-- Restart the Agent installation script.
-After that, check if the 2 following configuration files are properly created:
+- Rerun the Agent installation script.
+Then, check if the 2 following configuration files have been properly created:

 filebeat.yml